 Shortly after its time in the City of Vancouver, Jurassic Quest sets up at the TRADEX Centre at 1190 Cornell Street in Abbotsford.
 The venue is right beside the Abbotsford Airport.

-The exhibition at this second location runs from May 19th to the 22nd, so on the Victoria Day Long Weekend.
-On the Friday, Jurassic Quest is open from 1:00 to 8:00 pm.
-Saturday and Sunday hours are from 9:00 am to 8:00 pm.
-Then, on the holiday Monday, the attraction opens at 9:00 am and closes at 5:00 pm.
+The exhibition at this second location runs from May 10th to 12th, so on the Mother’s Day Long Weekend.
+On the Friday, Jurassic Quest is open from noon until 8:00 pm.
+Saturday hours are from 9:00 am to 8:00 pm, whereas Sunday hours are from 9:00 am to 7:00 pm.

 Jurassic Quest Admission Prices

-As of January 2023, admission to Jurassic Quest costs the same at both the Vancouver and Abbotsford venues.
+As of January 2024, admission costs are similar to Jurassic Quest at both the Vancouver and Abbotsford venues.
 Organizers recommend buying tickets online to guarantee entrance.
-They expect both events to sell out!

-Prices for the exhibition are listed below (with taxes and online service fees extra).
+Prices for the exhibition in 2024 are approximately as follows (excluding taxes and online service fees):

 Note: The prices above are subject to change.
 Also, the Unlimited Admission Passes are for children, not adults, and are good for rides on the one day (not on multiple days).